 Following concerns raised to me by a retailer in the paved pedestrianised zone and a resident who slipped and fell when the paving stones were slippery following a recent downpour, I have been in discussion with Kettering Borough Council about the pedestrianised area...read more

-At last night’s Full Council I asked about the negotiations between Kettering Borough Council and the County Council over decriminalisation of parking because until the new system is brought in where wardens will be able to patrol and enforce illegal parking,...read more
+At last night’s Full Council I asked about the negotiations between Kettering Borough Council and the County Council over decriminalisation of parking because until the new system is brought in where wardens will be able to patrol and enforce illegal parking, problem...read more

 Last night Kettering Borough Council debated the following motion from Independent (ex-Conservative) Councillor Michael Brown.
 He was concerned that Conservative Councillors have to sign a Constitution that compels their members to vote whichever way their Leadership...read more